 Kevin’s work has helped to establish and maintain The Middle East as a premier music venue in Cambridge and fostered the artistic spirit of Central Square…helping to make Central Square a thriving Cultural District.

-In 2014, Hoskins was invited to teach artist management at Bay State College.
-The following semester, he developed a course on venue management that combined in-class interviews featuring music business professionals with site visits taking students to venues all over the city, from the intimate O’Brien’s rock club up to the 2,500 capacity House of Blues Boston venue.
+In 2014, Hoskins was invited to teach artist management at Bay State College, focusing on the artist as an entrepreneur.
+The following semester, he developed a course on venue management that combined in-class interviews featuring music business professionals with site visits taking students to venues all over the city, from the intimate O’Brien’s rock club up to the 2500 capacity House of Blues Boston.

 In 2015, Hoskins launched Authentic Sounds, a music website.
-In 2016, he co-created a music festival called Title Town and tour managed L.A.
-Witch, Torres, and White Hinterland.
-He also consulted with a number of startups and entrepreneurs.
+In 2016, he co-created a music festival called Title Town; tour managed L.A.
+Witch, Torres, and White Hinterland; and worked as an independent consultant to help entrepreneurs and startups.

-His passion for entrepreneurship, innovation, and sustainability led him to The Sustainable Innovation MBA program at the University of Vermont in 2017.
-Focusing on leadership, business strategy, and management, coursework also included finance, venture capital, and business economics as well as CSR, marketing, supply chains, public policy, sustainable development, systems tools, and entrepreneurial business models.
+His passion for entrepreneurship and innovation led him to The Sustainable Innovation MBA program at the University of Vermont in 2017.
+Focusing on sustainable business leadership and management, the program includes coursework in business strategy, finance, marketing, and operations, as well as entrepreneurship, venture capital, business economics, CSR, operations & supply chains, public policy, community development, systems thinking, and leading for sustainable innovation.

-As the capstone project for the program, Hoskins’ practicum team developed recommendations regarding impact measurement metrics, as well as strategic partnerships, for a new impact investment fund.
+As the capstone project for the program, Hoskins’ practicum team developed recommendations regarding the social impact metrics, as well as strategic partnerships, for a new impact investment fund.

 To get in touch: